 - Channel: Channel beams, also known as C-beams, are created with top and bottom flanges that form a C-shape.
 C-beams have enjoyed the most amount of usage in building bridges over the years.
 Nowadays, C-beams are starting to be used extensively for a wide range of building applications, including and not just limited to building marine piers.

-- Bearing Pile: Construction professionals and engineers strive to find the best possible methods to use and design.
+- Bearing Pile: Construction professionals and engineers strive to find the quality possible methods to use and design.
 The bearing tiles are designed to create a deep foundation system, and these beams are used by builders to create foundations in areas containing dense soil and for projects that require tons of weight to be handled at once.

-- Angle: These type of beams, also known as L-shaped beams, are best utilized in-floor systems with building foundations.
+- Angle: These type of beams, also known as L-shaped beams, are utilized in-floor systems with building foundations.
 These beams, because of their L-shaped design, provides the required stability for floor systems while reducing structural depth, simultaneously making them very popular with builders and constructions workers.

 - I-beam: I-beams, also sometimes known as H-beams, are beams with I or H shaped cross-sections.
 The horizontal elements of the “I” are known as flanges while the vertical elements of the “I” are known as webs, and are hence known as universal beams because of these two elements.
 The webs resist the shear forces, while the flanges resist most of the bending moment experienced by the beam.

 - Pipe: Basic structural steel pipes find a lot of use in construction work, typically, in gas, oil, and water projects.
-Due to their hollow cylindrical shape, they are best suited for the latter projects than other beams for this particular use.
+Due to their hollow cylindrical shape, they are suited for the latter projects than other beams for this particular use.

 - Hollow Steel Section (HSS): These type of beams comes in a variety of shapes – circular, rectangular, square, or elliptical.
 Because of these diverse ranges of shapes, builders are able to use these types of beams for projects that require loading in a variety of directions.